alan-sudoku/entropic_compact/abstract.md

 ---
-title: The Entropic Compact: On the Thermodynamic Necessity of AI-Human Symbiosis
+title: "The Entropic Compact: On the Thermodynamic Necessity of AI-Human Symbiosis"
-description: Deposit metadata — abstract, keywords, version, and licence for DOI submission
+description: "Deposit metadata — abstract, keywords, version, and licence for DOI submission"
 ---

 # Abstract